wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (a) any other employee of the person or agency by whom the prosecutor is employed who has responsibilities for any matter directly connected with the proceedings; and

-    *   (b) any counsel representing the person who laid the information in the proceedings; and
+    *   (b) any counsel representing the person who filed the charging document in the proceedings; and

-    *   (c) in the case of a private prosecution, the person who laid the information and any counsel representing that person
+    *   (c) in the case of a private prosecution, the person who filed the charging document and any counsel representing that person

     _publicly available information_ means information that is contained in a publicly available publication

-    _publicly available publication_ means a magazine, book, newspaper, website, or other publication that is or will be generally available to members of the public, and includes a public register as defined in [section 2(1)][61] of the Privacy Act 1993
+    _publicly available publication_ means a magazine, book, newspaper, website, or other publication that is or will be generally available to members of the public, and includes a public register as defined in [section 2(1)][65] of the Privacy Act 1993

     _Registrar_---

-    *   (a) means the Registrar of the Court concerned; and
+    *   (a) means the Registrar of the court concerned; and

-    *   (b) includes any Deputy Registrar of that Court
+    *   (b) includes any Deputy Registrar of that court

     _relevant_ has the meaning given to it in [section 8][10]

+    _working day_ has the same meaning as in [section 5][66] of the Criminal Procedure Act 2011

-    _young person_ means a young person as defined in [section 2(1)][57] of the Children, Young Persons, and Their Families Act 1989\.
+    _young person_ means a young person as defined in [section 2(1)][60] of the Children, Young Persons, and Their Families Act 1989\.

     (2) In this Act, a reference to _information_ means any recorded information---